September 11-12, 2012, Campbell River, B.C.

 · Sludge Treatment - thickening, dewatering, disposal

-· Bacterial growth - metabolism, respiration, growth phases
+· Bacterial growth -

-· Settlometer - measuring sludge settling characteristics
+· Settlometer - measuring sludge settling

 · Depth of blanket - determining clarifier inventory and sludge detention time